vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/transport-security-model.md

 For vreplication to work between vttablet instances once the gRPC server TLS options above are activated, you will need to add the following additional vttablet options:

 ```
-  -tablet_grpc_server_name vttablet1 -tablet_grpc_ca /home/user/config/ca.crt
+  --tablet_grpc_server_name vttablet1 --tablet_grpc_ca /home/user/config/ca.crt
 ```

 Since each vttablet instance may need to talk to more than one other vttablet instances for vreplication streams, the implication is that each vttablet instances needs to either:

   * Use the same vttablet server key material and server certificate common name for each vttablet instance.
 This is obviously the easiest option, but might not conform to your compliance requirements.
   * or, ensure each vttablet server certificate common name or IP SAN matches the DNS name or IP it it accessed via.
-In this case, you can omit the use of the `-tablet_grpc_server_name` above for vttablet, and also for vtgate.
+In this case, you can omit the use of the `--tablet_grpc_server_name` above for vttablet, and also for vtgate.

 #### vtctld to vttablet